Alpha Centauri is the nearest star system to the Sun, located at a distance of only 4.37 light years or 1.34 parsecs from Earth.

-It is the brightest star in Centaurus constellation and the third brightest star in sky, only slightly brighter than Arcturus in Boötes constellation and Vega in Lyra.
-Alpha Centauri is also known as Rigil Kent, Rigil Kentaurus, or Toliman.
+Alpha Centauri is the brightest star in Centaurus constellation and the third brightest star in sky.
+It is only slightly brighter than Arcturus in Boötes constellation and Vega in Lyra.
+The star is also known as Rigil Kent, Rigil Kentaurus, or Toliman.

 Alpha Centauri is a binary star system consisting of Alpha Centauri A and Alpha Centauri B. It is sometimes referred to as Alpha Centauri AB (α Cen AB).
 The combined apparent magnitude of the system is –0.27, making it the brightest star seen from Earth other than Sirius (-1.46) in the constellation Canis Major and Canopus (-0.72) in Carina.

 The components Alpha Centauri A and B form a visual binary star, which means that they appear as a single star to the naked eye and cannot be resolved without binoculars or a telescope.
 They are, however, very easily resolved in binoculars and small telescopes.